netxms/netxms-doc/admin/snmp.rst

 .. figure:: _images/MIB_Explorer.png

 To run walk user should select line of tree from were will be requested all data.
 By walk will be requested all OID subtree of selected item.
+Walk can also be started by clicking the :guilabel:`Walk...` button next to the OID field in the object details panel.

 After walk is done it's results will shown in the table below.